A Brief History of the Community Collection

 with an Afterword by R.H.L.M.
 Ramsay

 From its inception as the G.A.R.
 Exhibit of 1912, Agincourt’s civic art collection has been a small but vital part of our community history and cultural life.
 Organized by Amity Burroughs Flynn as a one-time event — a showing of just twenty works gathered from private homes and local business — what has become the Community Collection boasts more than two hundred pieces and hosts an annual event of considerable pride and more than local interest.

 The 1912 exhibit and social events connected with it proved so successful that another show was held two years later, and by 1915 participation had grown to such a degree that space was allocated in the new public library program for a permanent gallery and reception room.
 Whether the Community Collection was its intended occupant can be inferred from the festivities surrounding the library’s opening in September 1915.
 That show in the new Tennant Memorial Gallery (dedicated as a testament to its young architect Anson Tennant) displayed forty works, double the number shown just three years previous; but here, too, the pieces were borrowed from local sources, what today we would call a “grass roots” expression of Agincourt’s cultural life.

 It’s clear that by 1919 a permanent collection had emerged, though records from those early years are spotty.
 Local lore hints that Mrs Flynn, still the guiding spirit, had cajoled a few of the early lenders to donate their art from a compound sense of civic pride, vanity, and guilt; she seems to have understood the definition of diplomacy as “the art of letting others have your way.”
-Whatever the underlying motives, a unique civic enterprise had been born, identified at the 1920 exhibition as the “Community Collection” and officially housed at the Public Library.
+Whatever the underlying motives, a unique civic enterprise had begun, identified at the 1920 exhibition as the “Community Collection” and officially housed at the Public Library.
 Mrs Flynn’s guidance for nine critical years shifted to an oversight committee and remained a collective effort until 1950, when Ruth Arbogast became the first official Keeper of the Community Collection, a role and responsibility I have tried to fulfill since 2010.